t-ecker/42-Libft/README.md

 ## 📚 What I Learned

-- Deep understanding of C standard library functions
+- **Memory Management**: Deep understanding of allocation, deallocation, and manipulation
-- Manual memory allocation and management
+- **String Manipulation**: Comprehensive knowledge of string operations
-- String manipulation and linked lists
+- **Data Structures**: Implementation of linked lists and associated operations
-- Writing reusable and clean code
+- **Coding Standards**: Adherence to the 42 Norm and clean code principles

 ## 🚀 Usage